Global Stabilization for Causally Consistent Partial Replication: Computing Global Stable Time

 In this section, we complete the algorithm by defining heartbeat exchange procedure and Global Stable Time computation.
-We will specify for each server the set of destination servers its heartbeat/LST messages need to be sent to and how to compute GST from received messages.
+We will specify for each server the set of destination servers its heartbeat/HS messages need to be sent to and how to compute $GST$ from received messages.
 The Global Stable Time is a function of the augmented share graph defined in Section \ref{sec:model}.
+As we will see in this section and Section \ref{sec:opt}, the computation of the optimal $GST$ is much more complicated than GentleRain due to general partial replication.